HansUXdev/FYPM-License/README.md

 By continuing to use this code, you agree to the above terms.
 If you do not comply, expect a strongly worded message... and the fine.

 ---

-Does this draft capture the tone and rules you're aiming for?